 Brooke Aggarwal, EdD, MS, FAHA

 - Principal Investigator, Go Red for Women Strategically Focused Research Network at CUMC

 Dr. Aggarwal has a background in psychology, exercise physiology, and health behavior, and completed an NIH-sponsored postdoctoral research fellowship in preventive cardiology at Columbia University Medical Center.
 She currently serves as Principal Investigator of a population-based study examining the association of sleep patterns, lifestyle, behavioral, and psychosocial factors, and cardiometabolic risk among a new cohort of 500 women.
-She is the Director of Training for the American Heart Association Go Red for Women Fellowship program at Columbia University Medical Center, for which she develops and oversees the training curriculum for postdoctoral research fellows in the Division of Cardiology.
+She is the Director of Training for the American Heart Association Go Red for Women Strategically Focused Research Network at Columbia University Medical Center.
 She also serves on the American Heart Association National Research Committee.
 In addition to her research activities, Dr. Aggarwal is a member of the Institute of Human Nutrition teaching faculty.

 Credentials & Experience